Scabies

 Common Symptoms

 The most common symptoms of scabies, itching and a skin rash, are caused by sensitization (a type of “allergic” reaction) to the proteins and feces of the parasite.
 Severe itching (pruritus), especially at night, is the earliest and most common symptom of scabies.
 A pimple-like (papular) itchy (pruritic) “scabies rash” is also common.
-Itching and rash may affect much of the body or be limited to common sites such as:
+Itching and rash may affect much of the body or be limited to common sites such as:- between the fingers,

 Tiny burrows sometimes are seen on the skin; these are caused by the female scabies mite tunneling just beneath the surface of the skin.
 These burrows appear as tiny raised and crooked (serpiginous) grayish-white or skin-colored lines on the skin surface.
 Because mites are often few in number (only 10-15 mites per person), these burrows may be difficult to find.
 They are found most often in the webbing between the fingers, in the skin folds on the wrist, elbow, or knee, and on the penis, breast, or shoulder blades.